I Dyed My Hair Strawberry Blonde — & It Suits Me Perfectly

 Advertisement

-For the transformation, Emmie visits L.A.'s trendy Mèche Salon, where she meets with colorist Adriana Pinto, who loves working with strawberry-blonde color.
+For the transformation, Emmie visits L.A.'s trendy Mèche Salon, where she meets with colourist Adriana Pinto, who loves working with strawberry-blonde colour.
 "Strawberry blonde is that alluring kind of sexy," she explains.
 "Like, 'Oh, what's she about?'"

 Pinto begins by applying a demi-permanent red gloss over Emmie's hair to create a warm base.
 She then adds highlights, creating a dimensional blend of red that's a bit deeper at the roots and a shade and half lighter through the ends.
 After the highlights are rinsed, Emmie gets a golden copper gloss to lock in the strawberry tone.
 Pinto then tints Emmie's eyebrows using the same shade of dye — which is a step that many people forget, but as Pinto explains, "It's crucial to bring the whole look together."